Nature Play QLD Community Partner Network

 P&Cs Qld is the peak parent body which represents the interests of state school parents and citizens associations throughout Queensland.
-It has a history of more than 60 years and a membership of almost 1300 P&C associations
+It has a history of over 70 years and a membership of almost 1300 P&C associations.

 PCYC Queensland is a not-for-profit, member based youth development organisation with 53 clubs right across Queensland.

 PCYC offers outstanding crime prevention and youth development programs and Indigenous programs.
 PCYC also offer diverse sport and recreation opportunities to young people and the wider community, as well as school age care services and gym and fitness facilities.

 The People and Parks Foundation is an independent, not-for-profit organisation connecting people with parks, and building a stronger relevance of parks within everybody’s lives.

 Playgroup QLD are a fantastic source of support for playgroups, families and children in QLD, facilitating connection and learning through play.
 We are very happy to welcome Playgroup QLD to Nature Play QLD community.
 Playgroup QLD were quick to recognise the potential of Nature Play QLD for the children, families and playgroups they support.

 Project Wild Thing is a film led movement to get more kids (and their folks!) outside and reconnecting with nature.
 Project Wild Thing is much more than a film, this is a growing movement of organisations and individuals who care deeply about the need for nature connected, free-range, roaming and outdoor playing kids in the 21st century.